 Tours start at 11:30 • 1:15 • 3:00*

 *We strive to keep to this schedule but due to the unpredictable flow of people and weather, deviations happen.
-If you miss the start of a tour you can always join the start of the next one so you don’t miss anybody!
+If you miss the start of a tour you can always join the next one so you don’t miss anybody!

-We are less than 2 hours by car from the George Washington Bridge, and the Trailways bus from NYC stops right on our corner (read important bus instructions here).
+The Trailways bus from Port Authority / NYC stops right on our corner (read important bus instructions here).

 Consider your footwear before you come — if there’s been a lot of rain recently you may encounter some mud and flipflops are not a great choice.
 Some people will bring extra “junky” shoes if they want to spend a lot of time with the animals.